 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Dean of the College of Business Administration.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Dean of the College of Business.

-The Enrollment and Recruitment Manager, COBA is supervised by the Dean of the College of Business Administration and may supervise full-time, part-time and student employees.
+The Enrollment and Recruitment Manager, COB is supervised by the Dean of the College of Business and may supervise full-time, part-time and student employees.

 OFFICE OF HUMAN RESOURCES